florentpoujol/Simpe-Hosted-Leaderboards/readme.md

 ### Creating a game file

-A game is caracterized by a game id and a password which both can be any string (can't contain an underscore, though).
+A leaderboard is caracterized by a game id and a password which both can be any string (can't contain an underscore, though).
 Send a GET request with the following parameters to create your game's file :

 - gameId=[id]